Symptoms Of Bad Valve Seals And Piston Rings And Replacement Cost

 The pistons rise up and down within the engine cylinders.
 Piston rings encircle each one of them.

-Piston rings have a few notable functions:
+Here is the edited text: Piston rings have a few significant functions:

 1. They prevent pressure from escaping the chamber.